sjas/applications/README.md

-# README application list compilation
+# application compilation

-This file contains a list of opensource applications for SMB's (small to medium busnesses) and other infrastructure-related applications.
+This file contains a list of opensource applications for SMB's (small to medium businesses), front- as well as backends, so to speak.

 A complete suite (or distribution) would make sense, I guess.
 These are in no particular order.